 After the charming clerk dutifully and sincerely tried to clear it up on her checkstand phone, the manager said, "Tell em to pound sand!"
 (I paraphrase).
 It was uncomfortable to go through as the folks in line behind us were eager to check out and go home too.
 We elected to leave the product for them to pay staff to return to the display.
 Many would have just caved in and paid the extra $20.00.

 Given the sheer volume of traffic in the store, a handful of mispriced items can add up to significant revenue to that manager's performance numbers.
 I walked back to the display and thoroughly documented the deception with several photos.

-Review about: Ikea Customer Care.
+Product or Service Mentioned: Ikea Customer Care.